Noble False Widows

 Identify It > Spiders Section > Noble False Widows >

 Size: Head and body 7 - 14mm

-Distribution: Found in most parts of England - more common in the south.
+Distribution: Found in most parts of England and South Wales.
 Recently reported sightings were in South London, Bristol, North Wiltshire, Gloucester, Berkshire, West Sussex and Norfolk

 Months seen: All year round